 Anthony Ghiotto

-Teaching Assistant Professor of Law
+Teaching Associate Professor of Law

 Director of the Kimball R. and Karen Gatsis Anderson Center for Advocacy and Professionalism

-Director of Trial Advocacy
+Lynn H. Murray Director of Trial Advocacy

 About